Fun for all ages; travel bloggers pick their worldwide favourite theme parks for family entertainment

 The four parks are distinct with different themes, attractions, and focuses are: Magic Kingdom (Classic Disney!), Epcot (science and culture), Hollywood Studios (classic TV and movies) and Animal Kingdom (nature, real and mythical).

-Adults will appreciate the same things but will also enjoy thrill rides (Tower of Tower, Expedition Everest, Space Mountain) and culture (shopping and dining from thirteen countries in Epcot alone).
+Teenagers and adults will appreciate the same things but will also enjoy thrill rides (Tower of Tower, Expedition Everest, Space Mountain) and culture (shopping and dining from thirteen countries in Epcot alone).
 Everything in Walt Disney World, from restaurants to rides, has a “story” that makes it feel more alive and real.

 Walt Disney said, “The Magic is in the details.”
 No detail is too small at Walt Disney World.
 Walt Disney World is the “most magical place on Earth.”